 Now you must be wondering, how do I get from San Juan to JFK.
 Two airlines fly San Juan-JFK more than 3 times daily each: Delta and JetBlue.
 You only need to choose your favorite (or the cheapest).
 I won’t illustrate this part of the search, but I will give you the prices for each offer.
 On JetBlue, you can fly from about $300-$350.
 When it comes to Delta, it should be something around $380-$435.
 Let’s imagine you choose JetBlue.
 The total of flying to Oslo would be $891.
 Notice you have to make your stops with at least a 2 hours difference to be careful.

 Now you may say, “in your search from San Juan to Oslo, there were flights from $831”.
 That’s true, is a $60 difference.
 But when you think about it, stops may be a lot more expensive than $60.
 Everything is more expensive in an airport.
 Naturally, when you’re on a layover, you can feel hungry, anxious.
 You can find something you really like in one of the airport stores.
 If you think about it, those expenses can fluctuate between $100 and $1000.
 By minimizing your stops, you are making sure you will get one or two meals included in the price when planning your international flights; you have to consider these details to save a little more.

 I guess that after reading this, NO ONE can tell me that flying to Scandinavia is way too expensive.
-It is something I had already mastered and understood.
+I am sure it won’t be that hard to book one of the best hostels in Copenhagen if you do that!
+This is something I had already mastered and understood.
 Those have equivalences in other destinations that I will be showing you later.
 I hope this article becomes useful and soon I will be giving you more tips for saving for your trips.